-Once you brainstorm a list of topics you want to write for your blog, choose a publishing schedule.
-You might choose to publish once a week or twice per month, for example.
+Once you’ve brainstormed a list of topics you want to write for your blog, choose a publishing schedule.
+For example, you may choose to publish once a week or twice per month.

 Whatever you decide, choose a schedule you can stick to.
 You need to be consistent with your content if you want to build an audience online.

 Homewares brand Life Interiors uses its blog The Journal to share actionable home decorating tips, cleaning advice, and updates about new brand partnerships.
 The result?
 The blog acts as a one-stop shop for customers to get advice and find out about the latest trends.